 You wouldn't build a house without a blueprint.
-You’d end up with crooked walls, a leaky roof, and a project that goes way over budget.
+You’d end up with crooked walls and a leaky roof.
 Yet, many sales teams operate without a clear plan for every deal, wondering why their pipeline is so unstable.
 They chase unqualified leads, miss key stakeholders, and lose to "no decision."
-A structured sales methodology is the blueprint for building a predictable revenue machine.
-The MEDDIC framework provides that structure, giving your team a repeatable checklist to qualify opportunities rigorously and build a strong business case.
-This article will walk you through exactly how to implement MEDDIC framework, helping you lay a solid foundation for scalable success.
+A structured sales methodology is the blueprint for a predictable revenue machine.
+The MEDDIC framework provides that structure, giving your team a repeatable checklist to qualify opportunities rigorously.
+Here's exactly how to implement the MEDDIC framework and lay a solid foundation for scalable success.

 Key Takeaways